Māori protest movement: Land

 The longest-standing Māori grievances generally involve land and the economic disadvantage losing land created.
 In the century after 1840 Māori lost possession of most of their land, although the amount lost varied significantly between iwi.
 In some cases the land was purchased legitimately from willing Māori sellers, but in many cases the transfer was illegal and morally dubious.
 The best known cause of Māori land loss is the confiscation in the Waikato and Taranaki regions following the New Zealand Wars.
 Other causes included owners selling land without fully understanding the implications of the sale (especially in the early years of colonisation); groups selling land which did not belong to them; pākehā traders enticing land owners into debt and then claiming the land as payment; the conducting of unrequested surveys which were then charged to the owners, and the unpaid bills from this used to justify taking the land; levying of unreasonable rates and confiscation following non-payment; the taking of land for public works; and simple fraud.
 Upon losing land, most iwi quickly embarked on campaigns to regain it but these were largely unsuccessful.
 Some iwi received token payments from the government but continued to agitate for the return of the land or, failing that, adequate compensation.

 The return of lost land was a major focus of Māori activists, and generally united the older, more conservative generation with the younger 'protest' generation.
 Some of the best-known episodes of Māori protest centred on land, including:

 Bastion Point

 Bastion Point in Auckland was originally part of a large area of land owned by Ngāti Whātua.
 Between 1840 and 1960 nearly all of this was lost, leaving Ngāti Whātua with only the Point.
 In the 1970s the third National government proposed taking the land and developing it.
-Bastion Point was subsequently occupied in a protest lead by Joe Hawke which lasted from January 1977 to May 1978.
+Bastion Point was subsequently occupied in a protest led by Joe Hawke which lasted from January 1977 to May 1978.
 The protesters were removed by the army and police, but there continued to be conflict over the land.
 When the Waitangi Tribunal was given the power to investigate historical grievances, this the Ōrākei claim covering the Bastion Point area was one of the first cases for investigation.
 The Tribunal found that Ngāti Whātua had been unjustly deprived of their ancestral land hence Bastion Point was returned to their ownership with compensation paid to the tribe by the Crown.